m-ostadi/worker-scheduler/README.md

 Do the following steps one by one:

 - clone project on your destination folder
-- create mysql database and add update its information in .env file.
+- create mysql database and update it's information in .env file.
 - open terminal in project folder and run following commands :
 - composer install
 - php artisan easy:install